Greginkansas/-openhab-openhab1wiki/Persistence.md

       touch $f
     done

 The script waits for 5 seconds, then touches all `*.rules` files (except `refresh.rules`) which causes openHAB to reload these files.
 Other rules-files may be added on new lines.
+(As noted above, you will have to experiment to find the appropriate sleep value for your specific system.)